Your Ultimate Guide to Veteran Benefits in California

 Service members stationed outside of California should file a California Nonresident Income Tax Return.

-California’s educational benefits are excellent for veterans and their families, augmenting the federal education support available to all U.S. veterans.
+California’s educational benefits are excellent for veterans and their families.

 There are many military-friendly colleges in California.
 According to the VA, in 2017, 853 California schools received Post 9/11 GI bill funds for over 77,000 students totaling over $491 million.